richtastic/ff/src/3DR/wiki/app.md

 			- for each 2D point
 				- for each other point in same view
-					- if 2 points are closer than 1/2 min radius
+					- if 2 points are closer than 1/2 min radius COMBINE POINTS
+											OLD:
 											- get descriptor at centroid using neighborhood radius
 											- for each other match (other view) of each point:
 												- find best match of decriptor (using interpolated scale / angle / position)
 											- if all new matches
 												- merge points in view & replace points in other views with best match locations (merge duplicate view points at respective centroids)
 											- else:
 												- keep point with best score
 												- drop point2d [and possibly point3D]
 	- RECALCULATE METRICS
 		- view-pair M
 ITERATION STEPS: